kamicane/elements/doc/elements.md

 module: insertion
 =================

 Insertion implements methods to insert, remove or replace elements from / to the DOM.

 ## exports

-...
+elements

 ### sample